McAllaster/dotfiles/yogsothoth/gnome.md

 ```

 Note that `TryExec` has been changed to use `miniaturo`, and `MimeType` has been expanded to include many other types of `RAW` files.

+## Bugs & Gotchas

+### Chrome Keyboard Shortcut Popups

+Chrome has an odd [bug](https://issues.chromium.org/issues/404298968) at the moment in Gnome that causes a "Keyboard Shortcuts" popup to open whenever it is opened.

+To fix this, you can add `--disable-features=GlobalShortcutsPortal` to the end of the `Exec` commands in the desktop application shortcut file.

+For a flatpak user installation, the `.desktop` file can be found at `~/.local/share/flatpak/app/com.google.Chrome/current/active/export/share/applications/com.google.Chrome.desktop`